Impacted Canine Surgery

-- Might develop into serious pathological conditions such as cyst formation, infection and cancer. reference
+- Might develop into serious pathological conditions such as cyst formation, infection, and cancer. reference

 Why do I need to get an Impacted canine surgery?

 The same way a tugboat needs a rope to tow a cargo ship, we need to hook an orthodontic rope “Gold chain” to the impacted tooth so we can tow it back its position.
-This require a special surgical procedure to uncover the impacted tooth and place the chain on the tooth.
-If there is bone covering the tooth, then it needs to be removed.

-Can we prevent impacted canine from happening?
+Can we prevent impacted canines from happening?

 As always, an ounce of prevention is worth a pound of cure.
 The AAO recommends early orthodontic checkups no later than age 7 and to take at least one Panoramic x-ray before the age of 10.
-The Panoramic X-ray can give a general idea about the growing path of each tooth and Dr. Kanaan can make early intervention if needed.
+The Panoramic X-ray can give a general idea about the growth path of each tooth and Dr. Kanaan can make early intervention if needed.
 This includes: